HerrGustav/elm-slide/notes.md

 _ = generateValue() -- the value is not used
 ```

 - p.
-106: In elm the `as`keyword is existing as well and let's us name or rename a value to this variable them that we specify.
+106: In elm the `as`keyword is existing as well and let's us name or rename a value to the variable name that we specify.

 ### Expressions: